flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 ## Overview

-Vertical guidance in the A320 is supporting the flight crew by providing guidance or automations for the vertical flight paths during a flight.
-This reduces the workload of the flight crew and allows for a nearly fully automated flight in combination with Lateral Guidance and Manged Speed.
+Vertical guidance in the A320 supports the flight crew by providing guidance or automations for the vertical flight paths during a flight.
+This reduces the workload of the flight crew and allows for a nearly fully automated flight in combination with Lateral Guidance and Managed Speed.

 Vertical guidance is available for TAKEOFF, CLIMB, CRUISE, DESCENT, and APPROACH phases of the flight plan.
 The flight planning capability lets the pilot enter published departure, arrival, and approach segments with individual pseudo